nystephens/react-portfolio/README.md

 ## Description
 This is a portfolio site created using React JSX and Bootstrap CSS.
 It contains a header with a nav component that has links to "About,  Contact, Portfolio, and Resume."
 Each component is conditionally rendered by React so that the app is both fast and dynamic.
 About section contains a photo of me as well a short blurb about my interests and experience.
 The Contact section includes 3 text inputs for Name, Email and Message.
 The Portfolio section includes a short list of featured applications to show to prospecting employers or clients.
 The Resume section includes a short list of web dev proficiencies as well as a Google Drive link to a downloadable resume (resume is not up to date, but will be edited later to reflect coding experience).
 The styling is currently a basic Bootstrap CSS framework, but after I complete the Coding Bootcamp I will dedicate myself to polishing it up to have an impressive and interactive user interface.

+Here are some screenshots of the deployed application:

 ## Installation
 1. Navigate to the GitHub repository ( https://github.com/nystephens/react-portfolio ) in your web browser and click the green dropdown menu that says “Code”.
 Copy the SSH key to your clipboard and then open your terminal.